janitbidhan/Survey-Form-Backend/README.md

 When changes are made to the code in the GitHub repository, the pipeline automatically triggers a build and deployment process to ensure that the latest version of the application is always available on Kubernetes.

+We test the working of our containerized application by calling different CRUD API calls using Postman.

->Note: These are as part of document, location can be seen in the folder Structure i.e. **SWE645-Assignment2.pdf**
+>Note: These are as part of document, location can be seen in the folder Structure i.e. **SWE645-Assignment3.pdf**

 >Also there is a video link at the end and the video in the folder itself.
 >